MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/migrate-kafka-to-passwordless-connection.md

 1. Leave the default values selected, and then select **Next: Review + Create**.
 1. After Azure validates your settings, select **Create**.

-The Service Connector will automatically create a system-assigned managed identity for the app service.
+The Service Connector will automatically assign a system-assigned managed identity for the app service.
 The connector will also assign the managed identity roles of *Azure Event Hubs Data Sender* and *Azure Event Hubs Data Receiver* for the Event Hubs instance you selected.

 ##### [Azure App Service](#tab/app-service)